-No; animals also benefit from animal testing.
-As in human medicine, drugs and treatments used in veterinary medicine must also be tested for their efficacy and their risk before they are approved.
-Among other things, this is done in studies involving the animal species in which a drug will later be used.
+No, animals also benefit from animal testing.
+Just as in human medicine, drugs and treatments in veterinary medicine must be tested for their efficacy and risk before they are approved.
+This is done with studies on the animal species in which a drug is later to be used.

-Moreover, there are a range of studies on the keeping, behaviour and well-being of animals, which can be used for example to improve their living conditions in agricultural settings.
-For instance, researchers observe a group of hens and document the terrain and areas of the enclosure where the animals prefer to spend time.
-This data supplies insights into species-appropriate husbandry for chickens.
-Even though scientists are merely observing the animals in these kinds of studies, they are still classified as animal experiments.
-This applies equally to the attachment of transmitters to wild animals for the conduct of ecological research as it does to live animals used for training veterinarians, agronomists or members of rescue organisations (police, ambulance drivers, etc.).
+In addition, there is a whole range of experiments on the husbandry, behaviour, and welfare of animals, which can be used, for example, to improve their living conditions in agriculture.
+Researchers for example observe a flock of chickens and document in which terrain structures and areas of the enclosure they prefer to stay.
+From this data, insights can be gained into the species-appropriate housing of these chickens.
+Even if the scientists only observe the animals in such studies, they count as animal experiments.
+This also applies to the attachment of transmitters to wild animals for ecological research, as well as to the use of live animals to train veterinarians, farmers or employees of emergency organisations such as police, ambulance services, etc.).